-Semiconductors in multilevel NPC applications need to be controlled carefully, especially in certain short circuit conditions.
-A proper turn-off sequence must be maintained to avoid damage to the semiconductors due to over voltage.
-The integrated DSCP, Soft Off and active clamping features ensures that the SKYPER® 42 LJ R allows the control of the semiconductors in multilevel applications.
-And thanks to the advanced error management provisions have been taken to allow the application controller to safely handle even short circuit conditions.
+Power semiconductors in multilevel NPC applications need a careful control, especially in error conditions like a short circuit.
+A dedicated 3-L topology turn-off sequence avoids damaging the semiconductors due to an unappropriated turn-off sequence.
+The integrated DSCP, Soft Off and active clamping features ensure that the SKYPER® 12 PV allows proper control of the power semiconductors in multilevel applications.
+And thanks to the advanced error management provisions realized in the ASIC chipset the SKYPER® 12 PV safely handles even short circuit conditions.

-Detailed information using the SKYPER® 42 LJ R driver core in multilevel applications can be found in the Application Note AN19-001 "Gate Driver Configuration and Short Circuit Protection for 3-Level Topologies".
+Detailed information how to use the SKYPER® 12 PV driver core in multilevel applications are referred in the Application Note AN19-001 "Gate Driver Configuration and Short Circuit Protection for 3-Level Topologies".
 Thoroughly reading this document is highly recommended before starting tests of multilevel topologies.